dotnet/docs-maui/docs/user-interface/layouts/stacklayout.md

 ```

 > [!NOTE]
-> The value of the `Margin` property represents the distance between an element and its adjacent elements. <!--For more information, see [Margin and Padding](margin-and-padding.md).-->
+> The value of the `Margin` property represents the distance between an element and its adjacent elements.
+For more information, see [Position controls](~/user-interface/align-position.md#position-controls).

 ## Horizontal orientation